 ETFO will continue to develop curriculum resources that explore Black history, culture, identity and current day realities of racism and discrimination in a respectful and reflective manner and that celebrate the contributions of Black Canadians to our country.

-Equity Workshops 2017-2018 program for locals.
+Equity Workshops 2020-2021.
 Follow the link for more information on running a workshop in your local.